internetimagery/internetimagery.github.io/python/twinskeleton.md

 ### (Re)Target Skeleton

 This is where the skeleton file (created in the previous step) comes into play.
-It contains only information about the joints.
+Currently it contains only information about the joints.
 Now we want to add information about where the joints should be attached.

 If you haven't already, build your advanced rig.